lexma1412/lexma1412.github.io/_posts/2025-06-01-StateMachineinMatlab.md

 ![State machine example](https://github.com/lexma1412/lexma1412.github.io/blob/main/assets/StateMachine.png?raw=true)<br/>

 Back to the example with 3 states: Standby, Ready, and Running.
 The condition for the state transition from Standby to Ready is that there is no error in the system.
 The condition for the state transition from Ready to Running is after 2 seconds.
 The condition for the state transition from Running to Standby is when an error occurs.
-The above image shows the implementation in MATLAB.
+The above image shows the implementation in MATLAB with stateflow block.